Zidmann/QlikLib/README.md

 | file_remove | Deleting a file |

+### table.qvs : Module containing all the table management functions
 | Name | Description |
 | ---- | ---- |
 | table_drop | Dropping a table after checking it exists (to avoid any error) |